TUDelft-CITG/OpenTNSim/CONTRIBUTING.rst

 In summary:

-- any contribution should be made in a feature branch, created from the `develop` branch
+- any contribution should be made in a feature branch, created from the `main` branch
 - feature branches are short lived
-- contributions should be submitted via pull requests to the `develop` branch
+- contributions should be submitted via pull requests to the `main` branch
 - the pull request is used for code review and discussion
-- work that is merged into `develop` should meet the Definition of Done (DoD), described below
+- work that is merged into `main` should meet the Definition of Done (DoD), described below
 - commits should be meaningful, small, and have clear messages
 - tickets on the issue board should be used to track work and for discussion, their description should be clear and detailed